-The U.S. Environmental Protection Agency (EPA) and the California Air Resources Board (CARB) require that your ATV comply with applicable exhaust emissions standards during its useful life, when operated and maintained according to the instructions provided.
+The U.S. Environmental Protection Agency (EPA), the California Air Resources Board (CARB), and Environment Canada (EC) require that your ATV comply with applicable exhaust emissions standards during its useful life, when operated and maintained according to the instructions provided.

-The Vehicle Emission Control Information Label (1) is attached on the left side of the frame.
+The Vehicle Emission Control Information Label (1) is attached on the left rear fender below the seat.